 Water scientists who have noticed the recent trend in the Suwannee River basin toward longer drought cycles and increased consumptive use of groundwater resources have begun to express strong concerns about lowered water tables and decreased spring flows.
-Given the projected water supply needs for the area, the USGS predicts that spring flows throughout the state, including those at Troy Spring, will likely continue to decline (Sepulveda 2002).
+Given the projected water supply needs for the area, the USGS predicts that spring flows throughout the state, including those at Troy Spring, will continue to decline (Sepulveda 2002).

 Water managers have recently begun to address concerns about the quality and quantity of the water that discharges from Troy and other major springs in Florida (Upchurch and Champion 2004).
-The development of standards for Spring Protection Areas and Springshed Protection Areas for Florida's springs has evolved as a strategy to protect important groundwater areas from "significant harm" The Florida Springs Aquifer Protection Act began to accomplish a portion of the protections needed for these standards (Chapter 373.802 F.S.).
-In 2016, delineation of the Troy Springs springshed was part of a larger Middle Suwannee River project.
-The results of this Middle Suwannee springshed delineation significantly demonstrated the potential far-reaching underground connections within this entire north Florida region (Greenhalgh et al., 2016).
-Stick Sink Swallet, as discussed above, falls within the recommended Troy Spring Springshed Protection Area, and future dye trace work within the region should remain a top priority.
+The development of standards for Spring Protection Areas and Springshed Protection Areas for Troy Spring has evolved as a strategy to protect specific areas in the Troy Spring watershed from "significant harm" (Chapter 373.042 F.S.).
+Currently, there are no known Surface Water Protection Areas for the Troy springshed.
+Stick Sink Swallet, however, as discussed above, falls within the recommended Troy Spring Springshed Protection Area, and future dye trace work within the region should remain a top priority.